Towering musical theater master Stephen Sondheim dies at 91 | Federal News Network

 In 1979, Sondheim and Prince collaborated on what many believe to be Sondheim’s masterpiece, the bloody yet often darkly funny “Sweeney Todd.”
 An ambitious work, it starred Cariou in the title role as a murderous barber whose customers end up in meat pies baked by Todd’s willing accomplice, played by Angela Lansbury.

-The Sondheim-Prince partnership collapsed two years later, after “Merrily We Roll Along,” a musical that traced a friendship backward from its characters’ compromised middle age to their idealistic youth.
-The show, based on a play by George S. Kaufman and Moss Hart, only ran two weeks on Broadway.
-But again, as with “Anyone Can Whistle,” its original cast recording helped “Merrily We Roll Along” to become a favorite among musical-theater buffs.

 “Sunday in the Park,” written with James Lapine, may be Sondheim’s most personal show.
 A tale of uncompromising artistic creation, it told the story of artist Georges Seurat, played by Mandy Patinkin.
-The painter submerges everything in his life, including his relationship with his model (Bernadette Peters), for his art.)
-It was most recently revived on Broadway in 2017 with Jake Gyllenhaal.)
+The painter submerges everything in his life, including his relationship with his model (Bernadette Peters), for his art.

 He had a solitary childhood, once in which involved verbal abuse from his chilly mother.
 He received a letter in his 40s from her telling him that she regretted giving birth to him.
 He continued to support her financially and to see her occasionally but didn’t attend her funeral.